amitkumardube/golang-api/README.md

 - http://localhost:8000/resource/read - read the string value
 - http://localhost:8000/resource/update - update a part of string with new value supplied
 - http://localhost:8000/resource/delete - delete a part of string

+<b> How to use automated testing </b>
+- The go testing package supports automated testing
+- In order to run test testcases , please run go test ./...
+- This will trigger test cases in all the packages ( root and sub packages )